Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of gas accretion

-On the top panel of figure \ref{accVSnonacc} we show the time evolution of the planetary masses in the three different cases for $\rm m_p$ = 0.5 $\rm M_J$.
-The mass evolution of the planet growing via the mass taper is very similar to the accreting planet.
-The dots show at which mass and time the comparison is made.
-On the second panel we show the gap profiles at the time when the accreting planet reaches $\rm 0.5 \; M_J$ (marked by the dots in figure \ref{accVSnonacc}).
-The surface density profile has been normalized to the surface density of a disc without planet at the same time ($\Sigma_{\rm unp}$), to get rid of the effect of natural viscous evolution of the disc.
-Our simulations show that the accreting planet generates a slightly deeper gap than the planet with a fixed mass, in line with the results of \cite{Durmann2015}.
+On the top panel of Fig. \ref{accVSnonacc}, we show the time evolution of the planetary masses in the three different cases for $\rm m_p$ = 0.5 $\rm M_J$.
+The mass evolution of the planet growing via the mass taper is very similar to that of the accreting planet.
+The dots show the mass and time given for the comparison.
+In the second panel, we show the gap profiles at the time when the accreting planet reaches $\rm 0.5 \; M_J$ (marked by the dots in Fig. \ref{accVSnonacc}).
+The surface density profile has been normalized to the surface density of a disc without a planet at the same time ($\Sigma_{\rm unp}$) in order to get rid of the effect of natural viscous evolution of the disc.
+Our simulations show that the accreting planet generates a slightly deeper gap than the planet with a fixed mass, which is in line with the results of \cite{Durmann2015}.